 The Transmit TLP setting controls the amount of gain or loss added to a voice signal from the CPE before it is encoded to digital PCM.
 To increase the signal level, set the Tx TLP setting to a negative value (i.e., the more negative the number, the more gain is added).
-To decrease the signal level, set the Tx TLP setting to a positive value (i.e., the more positive the number, the more positive the number, the more positive the number, the more decrease the signal level is decreased).
+To decrease the signal level, set the Tx TLP setting to a positive value (i.e., the more positive the number, the more the signal level is decreased).
 For example, an incoming signal at -5 dBm can be increased to -2 dBm by setting the Tx TLP to -3 dB.
 The Tx TLP range is -10.0 dB to +5.0 dB.